orlandos-nl/IkigaJSON/README.md

 ContentConfiguration.global.use(encoder: encoder, for: .json)
 ```

-### Raw JSON
+### Random Access JSON

 IkigaJSON supports raw JSON types (JSONObject and JSONArray) like many other libraries do, alongside the codable API described above.
-The critical difference is that IkigaJSON edits the JSON inline, so there's no additional conversion overhead from Swift type to JSON.
+The critical difference is that IkigaJSON edits the JSON inline, so there's no additional conversion overhead from Swift type to a JSON string/blob.

 ```swift
 var user = JSONObject()